aurius-prosthetics/aurius-prosthetics/README.md

 ## About Aurius

-Hi, I'm King Oung, founder of Aurius Prosthetics.
+Hi everyone, I'm King Oung, founder of Aurius Prosthetics.
 We're revolutionizing accessibility in prosthetic ear design through cutting-edge 3D printing technology.
 Our mission is to provide **affordable, accessible, and aesthetically realistic** prosthetic solutions for individuals with microtia, empowering them with greater confidence and self-expression.

 By leveraging innovative materials and user-centered design, we bridge the gap between medical necessity and personal identity, ensuring everyone has access to high-quality, customizable prosthetics.